 Scoliosis, which can occur in any region of the spine, is the presence of abnormal lateral curving.
 Often taking shape in the form of an “S” or “C”, the condition typically sets in during adolescent years with cases of adult onset scoliosis being increasingly rare (this is why testing for this condition is most common in childhood).
 Though the cause is not fully known, the suspected attributing factors include birth defects, infections, muscular disorders and injuries.

-Types of Scoliosis
+Types of scoliosis

-Treatment of scoliosis is very dependent on the severity of the condition or conditions surrounding it.
-Many times, scoliosis paves the way for additional spine conditions like spinal stenosis, where the passageways in the spine that the nerves traverse are narrowed, creating pinched nerves and radiculopathy.
+Treatment is very dependent on the severity of the condition or conditions surrounding it.
+Many times, this condition paves the way for additional spine conditions like spinal stenosis, where the passageways in the spine that the nerves traverse are narrowed, creating pinched nerves and radiculopathy.
 In most cases, pressure in the spine can be alleviated, allowing nerves to flow freely.
 Though the presence of scoliosis may not be completely cured, most conditions as a result of scoliosis are treatable at the Deuk Spine Institute.

 Are you or a loved one experiencing back pain or other symptoms?
 Deuk Spine Institute is always accepting new patient inquiries.
 To learn more about your condition and treatment options, contact us or give us a call at 1-800-FIX-MY-BACK.